JBEI/edd/README.md

 ### Mac OS X
 This section contains directions for setting up a development environment on EDD in OSX.

+El Capitan: these directions haven't yet been updated for El Capitan.
+Unfortunately, they won't presently work on El Capitan, but will hopefully be updated soon.
+El Capitan related issues also affect the install process for the JBEI Python scripts under jbei/, and should also be documented there.

 * XCode <a name="XCode"/>
     Install XCode (and associated Developer Tools) via the App Store
-    * As of OS X 10.9 "Mavericks": `xcode-select --install` to just get command-line tools
+    * As of OS X 10.9 "Mavericks": you can just run `xcode-select --install` at the terminal to just only get the command-line tools
     * Establish `/usr/include` with:
       ``sudo ln -s `xcrun --show-sdk-path`/usr/include /usr/include``
 * [Homebrew][2] <a name="HomeBrew"/>